Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.rst

 Hints:

-* On Windows, if using quotes, use double quotes instead of singel quotes for parameters like ``--include-pattern`` etc.
 * On Windows, mount point folder paths are also supported.
+* Important when using parameter values on Windows: As long as there is no space in the value, it works without quotes.
+If you need quotes, they must be enclosed in double quotes (single quotes will not work).
+Working example: ``disk-usage.exe --include-pattern="Sales Documents"``

 Fact Sheet